Register by March 18th and you’ll receive a $20 discount on camp registration fees.

-Monday, June 1, 2020 to Friday, June 5, 2020
+Monday, June 7, 2021 to Friday, June 11, 2021

 |Course Date Info:|

 Camp - $420

 Some basic knowledge of math and physics may be helpful, but this course is designed for high school students with little to no experience in engineering.

 Dr. Ben Thomas is an instructor in the College of Engineering at the University of Georgia.
 He teaches a wide variety of classes including engineering graphics, computational methods, mechanical engineering design, numerical methods, and machine hydraulics.
 Ben is a triple dawg, receiving his bachelor’s, master’s, and doctoral degrees from UGA.
 His bachelor’s degree is in agricultural engineering with a focus in mechanical systems and his post graduate degrees focus on advanced microscopy.
 With his diverse engineering background, Ben has worked on a wide range of projects from designing a roll over protection systems for tractors, to designing adjustable mounts for specialized optical equipment, and programing advanced image processing applications.
-He recently developed an outreach program in which undergraduate student members of the local chapter of the National Society of Black Engineers (NSBE) mentor STEM students at Burney-Harris-Lyons Middle School.
-This is Ben’s second year as a Summer Academy Instructor.
+He recently developed an outreach program in which undergraduate student members of the local chapter of the National Society of Black Engineers (NSBE) mentor STEM students at Burney-Harris-Lyons Middle School This is Ben’s third year as a Summer Academy Instructor.

-Our staff takes great care to provide everything your child needs for their camp’s specific needs.
-Please look for the camp outline for required program supplies in your parent information e-mail sent three weeks before your camp.
-Overnight supply lists will be included.
+Please look for the camp outline for required program supplies in your parent information e-mail sent three weeks before your program.